Green leafy plants with small white flowers in a woven basket, held by a person's hand, outdoors.

 May 22nd-30th, 2026

-In collaboration with mycologist Olga Tzogas of Smugtown Mushrooms, Greek herbalist Eleni Bourou and Greek mycologists and culture-keepers, I am SO thrilled to announce MYCOBOTANICA: May 22nd-30th, 2026 in the Zagori region of Northern Greece!
+In collaboration with mycologist Olga Tzogas of Smugtown Mushrooms, Greek herbalist Eleni Bourou and Greek mycologists and culture-keepers, I am SO thrilled to announce MYCOBOTANICA: May 22nd-30th, 2026 in the Zagori region of Epirus in northern Greece!

 Tree Medicine